IntelLabs/ParallelAccelerator.jl/README.md

 Just like parallel comprehension, accessing the variables outside is allowed in a stencil body.
 However, accessing outside array values is not supported, and reading/writing the same outside variable can cause non-determinism.

-Since `runStencil` does not impose a fixed buffer rotation order, all arrays that need to be relatively indexed can be specified as input buffers (just don't rotate them in the return sequence), and there can be multiple output buffers too.
-Finally, the call to `runStencil` does not have any return value, and inputs are rotated for `iteration - 1` times.
+All arrays that need to be relatively indexed can be specified as input buffers. `runStencil` does not impose any implicit  buffer rotation order and the user can choose not to rotate buffers in `return`.
+There can be multiple output buffers as well.
+Finally, the call to `runStencil` does not have any return value, and inputs are rotated for `iteration - 1` times if rotation is specified.

 ParallelAccelerator exports a naive Julia implementation of `runStencil` that runs without using `@acc`.
 Its purpose is mostly for correctness checking.
-When `@acc` is being used with environment variable `PROSPECT_MODE=none`, instead of parallelizing the stencil computation  `@acc` will expand the call to `runStencil` to a fast sequential implementation, just like what a macro would do.
+When `@acc` is being used with environment variable `PROSPECT_MODE=none`, instead of parallelizing the stencil computation  `@acc` will expand the call to `runStencil` to a fast sequential implementation.

 ### Faster compilation via userimg.jl